File and directory management

 Use the CLI to manage files and directories.

-By the end of the lab, you should be able to navigate the Linux file system, manage files and directories, manipulate text files, understand basic file permissions, and utilize process management commands.
+By the end of the lab, you should be able to navigate the file system using the CLI, manage files and directories, manipulate text files, understand basic file permissions, and utilize process management commands.

 Part 2: File and Directory Management